At a glance…

 When volunteering as a group you may also have the opportunity to work alongside local dentists to conduct large-scale dental check-ups and occasionally campaigns in schools.

-A surcharge of US$50 per week applies to this program, which covers the supervision fees to local clinics and any materials required.
+The Dentistry project has a minimum duration of 2 weeks and a surcharge of $50 per week applies to this program, which covers the supervision fees to local clinics and any materials required.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 Special Needs Care